vileelf/botterino/README.md

-# Chatterino Classic
+# Botterino
-Custom version of chatterino that is working on the varius issues it has
+Runs a bot on top of the chatterino interface